How New Teachers Can Set Healthy Emotional Boundaries With Students

 Be an Anthropologist

-When students misbehave, try to act “like an anthropologist,” says sixth grade teacher Kaari Berg Rodriguez.
+When students misbehave, try to act “like an anthropologist,” says sixth-grade teacher Kaari Berg Rodriguez.
 Pause and adopt an exploratory, curious mindset instead of immediately reacting—admittedly tough in the heat of the moment—so you can consider students’ behavior and “what skills they are missing” before determining next steps, says Berg Rodriguez.

-Most importantly, “do not take it personally,” says early-grade teacher Karen Hertlein, drawing a line in the sand when confronting circumstances you might otherwise take to heart.
+Most important, “do not take it personally,” says early-grade teacher Karen Hertlein, drawing a line in the sand when confronting circumstances you might otherwise take to heart.
 “Remember that the behavior of your students is not your fault.”

 Of course, clarity around classroom rules and expectations is the starting point for a well-run classroom, says Jennings, the University of Virginia professor, and can curb meltdowns before they happen.
 “There’s a lot of research showing that when children are given really clear expectations, and are shown what these look like, and given an opportunity to practice, then they learn how to do it themselves,” Jennings says.
 “The problem is that there’s often ambiguity and a lack of consistency.”